 The Council collects the Mayoral CIL on behalf of the Mayor since April 2012; funds raised are used to help pay for Crossrail.

-The Council formally adopted the CIL Charging Schedule (PDF) and associated documents (Regulation 123 List and Instalment Policy) on the 23rd March 2016 and the Enfield CIL takes effect on the 1st April 2016.
+The Council formally adopted the CIL Charging Schedule (PDF) and associated documents (Regulation 123 List) on 23 March 2016 and the Enfield CIL takes effect on 1 April 2016.

-From the 1st April 2016 rates within the CIL Charging Schedule will be used to calculate developer contributions for CIL liable developments in addition to the Mayoral CIL on all applicable development located in Enfield.
+From 1 April 2016 rates within the CIL Charging Schedule will be used to calculate developer contributions for CIL liable developments in addition to the Mayoral CIL on all applicable development located in Enfield.

 The Mayoral CIL is charged at £20 per square metre across the borough.